ZeqinYu/FSTS/README.md

 ---

 ## 🌍 Support Future FSTS Development
-The **FSTS dataset** has been entirely developed through self-funded effort.
+The FSTS dataset has been primarily developed through self-funded effort.
 To extend it into **FSTS vX** with more realistic and diverse tampering scenarios, we are looking for research partners or sponsors interested in supporting this work.